Marchington: History

-One of the earliest mentions of Marchington is in an manuscript held in the National Archives; A.D.
+One of the earliest mentions of Marchington is in a manuscript held in the National Archives; A.D.
 951. King Eadred to Wulfhelm, miles; grant of land at Marchington, Staffs.
 Later on Marchington is mentioned in the Domesday Book where it is listed amongst the lands given to Henry de Ferrers by the King.
 The land consisted of four and a half square leagues of woodland and meadow; 40 acre of pasture and work for more than seven ploughs.
 It was worth one hundred shillings.
 The lands remained in the ownership of the de Ferrers family as part of the earldom of Derby until the failure of the rebellion of Robert de Ferrers, 6th Earl.
 After his death in 1279, his widow, Eleanor, failed in a legal case to prove that she had a dower interest in the land.
 The lands were then held by the king's brother, Edmund, Earl of Lancaster.

 A railway station on the Crewe to Derby Line opened in 1848 but closed in 1958.

 In 1941 a US army camp was built in Marchington.
 The vicarage became the headquarters and an officers' mess was built in Silver Lane.
 It became a prisoner-of-war camp in 1944 when the soldiers left for the D-Day invasion of Europe.
 The British Army was still using the camp until the 1960s but the land was finally sold in 1980.

 Demographics

-According to the 2001 census for the parish of Marchington was 1,127, the parish also includes Marchington Woodlands, The parish has 547 males and 580 females.
-The area's ward (Crown) is over 97% White British with only 55 people from an ethnic minority.
+According to the 2001 census for the parish of Marchington was 1,127, the parish also includes Marchington Woodlands, The parish had 547 males and 580 females.
+The area's ward (Crown) was over 97% White British with only 55 people from an ethnic minority.